-CH2O’s work challenges the fragile balance between progress and preservation, urging a reexamination of the digital and physical structures shaping our world.
+Her work challenges the fragile balance between progress and preservation, urging a reevaluation of the digital and physical structures that shape our world.
 At its core, her practice calls for empathy, ethics, and a renewed approach to building, communicating, and existing in an interconnected future.

 CH2O is a quiet signature of this ethos—subtle yet charged with meaning.
 It evokes the delicate interplay between preservation and change, construction and dissolution.
 It becomes a marker of her research-driven approach, where technology and art converge to challenge perceptions and inspire new dialogues about our shared future.